 - Whether a spouse has special skills or training

 - The property division of marital assets

 Aggressively Defending Your Best Interests

-If collaboration is not the right option for you, we have extensive litigation experience in courtrooms throughout Waukesha County and across the state of Wisconsin.
-We know how to succeed during litigated family law matters, and we use this knowledge to provide you with a strong legal plan tailored to secure the favorable outcome you desire.
+If collaboration is not the right option for you, we have extensive litigation experience in courtrooms throughout Waukesha County and across the state.
+We know how to succeed during litigated family law matters, and we will use this knowledge to provide you with a strong legal plan tailored to secure the favorable outcome you desire.

 Receive Exclusive Representation From Our Attorneys